open-amt-cloud-toolkit/docs/docs/Microservices/MPS/securityMPS.md

 ## Security Assets

-### 1. Intel® AMT credentials
+### 1. Intel&reg; AMT remote admin credentials
-AMT credentials allows a user to remotely control Intel® AMT device and these credentials are configured in AMT Firmware.
-When user performs an action on the device using REST API, MPS then fetches corresponding credentials of that device from Vault and uses it as part of digest authentication.
-It is highly recommended to use strong password (as per AMT password requirements) and also, unique passwords per device to make it more secure.
+Intel&reg; AMT remote admin credentials allows a user to remotely control an Intel&reg; AMT device and these credentials are configured in AMT Firmware by a configuration server (ex.
+RPS).
+When a user performs an action on the device using REST API, MPS fetches the corresponding credentials of that device from the configured secrets store (ex.
+Vault) and uses it as part of digest authentication.
+It is highly recommended to use a strong password (as per AMT password requirements) that is unique per device to make it more secure.

-### 2. Intel&reg; MPS credentials
+### 2. Intel&reg; AMT CIRA credentials
-Every Intel&reg; device needs to be authenticated prior to successful connection to MPS.
-MPS credentials are used to authenticate every Intel&reg; device.
-After establishing TLS connection with MPS, device sends it's username and password, which will then be used to authenticate.
-It is highly recommended that every device use a unique username and password.
+When an Intel&reg; device attempts to establish a connection to the MPS, there are two checks that are performed by MPS prior to allowing the connection.

-### 3. Device Allowlist (List of GUIDs)
+1. The Intel&reg; AMT device's GUID must be listed in the MPS database.
+This is typically added by using the Devices POST API.
-Each Intel® AMT device has a unique identifier (GUID) assigned to it and this GUID is assigned by Original Equipment Manufacturer (OEM).
-As discussed above, devices are authenticated by MPS using MPS credentials.
-But even before validating credentials, only allowlist Intel® AMT devices can be allowed to connect to make it more secure and this is being done using the allowlist GUID.
-When Vault is being used to store device credentials, this list of devices is also the allowlist.
+2. The Intel&reg; AMT device needs to supply the correct credentials to MPS.
+These credentials are checked against the username (stored in the database) and password (stored in Vault).
+It is highly recommended that every device use a unique password.

-### 4. APIKey
+### 3. Authorize API end point
-Every client/user needs to be authenticated before allowing them to perform an action using REST API call.
-APIKey will be used by MPS to authenticate a client/user.
+MPS has a default Authorize API end point for issuing a JWT for basic user authentication to the REST APIs.
+This is in place so developers can easily start using the Open AMT Cloud Toolkit microservices without needing to setup a full user authentication service just to evaluate the software.
+In production, it is recommended to disable this Authorize API end point by leaving the MPS Web User credentials blank in the MPS configuration file.

-### 5. Server Configuration
+### 4. Server Configuration
-In order for MPS to use secure protocols, we will have to configure certificates, and the keys for these certificates need to be securely stored.
-If the keys are compromised then the attacker will be able to decrypt all the messages.
+In order for MPS to use secure protocols, certificates will need to be configured, and the keys for these certificates need to be securely stored.
+If the keys are compromised then an attacker will be able to decrypt messages that are encrypted with these certificates.
+For evaluation purposes, MPS will generate self-signed certificates used for encryption.
+For production, it is recommended to purchase CA-signed certificates who's signatures can be independently verified.

-### 6. Web User Credentials
+### 5. Web User Credentials
-Primary way of authenticating a user who intends to perform an action is using APIKey but MPS also provides a sample Web-based User Interface.
-This Web Interface shows how to make REST API calls using AJAX.
-Only authenticated users should be allowed to make REST API calls using Web UI and the authentication will be done using Web user credentials.
+The Open AMT Cloud Toolkit is designed to operate behind an API Gateway (ex.
+Kong API Gateway).
+The API Gateway's responsibility is to validate the Auth Tokens provided by a user who is requesting access to an API end point.
+Once verified the API Gateway will forward the request to the appropriate microservice (MPS or RPS).
+In order to make evaluation easy, MPS has implemented an Authorize API end point that will issue a JWT when the proper web user credentials are provided.
+The Web User credentials are global credentials that are configured in the MPS configuration file and do not provide any fine tuned permissions.  *NOTE: This user auth model is very simple and is not recommended for production use.*

 ## Best Known Security Methods